2027 Madrid municipal election

-A municipal election will be held in Madrid on Sunday, 23 May 2027, to elect the 13th City Council of the municipality.
-All 57 seats in the City Council will be up for election.
-It will be held concurrently with regional elections in at least eight autonomous communities and local elections all throughout Spain.
+A municipal election will be held in Madrid on 23 May 2027 to elect the 13th City Council of the municipality.
+All 59 seats in the City Council will be up for election.
+It will be held concurrently with regional elections in at least seven autonomous communities and local elections all across Spain.

 Overview

 Under the 1978 Constitution, the governance of municipalities in Spain—part of the country's local government system—is centered on the figure of city councils (ayuntamientos), local corporations with independent legal personality composed of a mayor, a government council and an elected legislative assembly.
+The mayor is indirectly elected by the local assembly, requiring an absolute majority; otherwise, the candidate from the most-voted party automatically becomes mayor (ties are resolved by drawing lots).
 In the case of Madrid, the top-tier administrative and governing body is the City Council of Madrid.